2025 Mid-Year Report

 “My wife and I have two young kids, and we’re paying $2,000 a month for childcare—soon to double to $4,000 when we enroll our second child.
 It’s a huge financial strain.
 Early childhood education is crucial for kids’ success, and it’s unfair when families and teachers are left struggling.
 Thanks to our advocacy, our county officials are starting to prioritize funding pre-K. Even if change doesn’t come in time for my family, I’m committed to making it happen so more children can thrive.”

-This spring, AIM successfully advocated for the Consumer Protection for Renters bill in Montgomery County.
-This bill will enable the County to take landlords to court for repeated housing code violations and deceptive practices toward tenants.
+AIM successfully advocated for the passage of the Consumer Protection for Renters bill in Montgomery County this spring.
+This gives the County the power to protect tenants’ rights by taking landlords to court for repeated housing code violations and deceptive practices.

-This year’s county budget also included funding for staff to start enforcing the Consumer Protection for Renters Act, and funding for safety and security improvements at Cider Mill Apartments.
+The county budget includes funding to enforce the Consumer Protection for Renters Act, as well as safety and security improvements at Cider Mill Apartments.

 Sergine Yango, AIM Tenant Leader